 GTP-U can be transported using transport technologies, such as L2 or L3 VPNs, MPLS-based services or segment routing (SR-MPLS or SRv6), as described in subclause 5.2.1.2.

+For some specific transport protocols of GTP-U (e.g. SR-MPLS or SRv6), the intended path in the transport networks is encoded in the transport protocol header corresponding to Network Instance.

 UDP checksum can be used to detect packet corruptions, if required.